Before hiring an Uber accident lawyer it is important to consider the following:

 If you’re a driver for either Uber or Lyft, you have $1 million in insurance protection as long as you have a designated rideshare passenger in the car with you, or if you’re on your way to get a rideshare passenger.
 If you are working, but neither have a passenger nor on the direct route to get a passenger, like say when you’re driving around waiting on a passenger request, the coverage you are eligible for from the rideshare’s insurance policy is dramatically lessened.
 The exact amount depends on different circumstances.

-Like any other accident in Florida, the Uber or Lyft rideshare insurance policy may not cover personal damages if you the accident is deemed to be your fault.
+Like any other accident in Florida, the Uber insurance, Lyft insurance and/or other rideshare insurance policy may not cover personal damages if you the accident is deemed to be your fault.

 What should I know before becoming a rideshare driver?